narger-ef/Practical-Sorting-of-Encrypted-Numbers/README.md

 ./Sort --random 8
 ```

 - To use as input a file, use `--file FILENAME` where `FILENAME` is the selected file.
+Notice that the file must contain a power-of-two number of values.
 For example:
 ```
 ./Sort --file "../inputs/four_values.txt"
 ```

 - Alternatively, you can provide a vector directly by enclosing it in square brackets, for example: `"[0.5, 0.12, 0.71, 0.42]"`.
-Notice that, in this case, the values $v_i$ in the vector $v$ must be $v_i \in [0, 1]$ and the length of the vector $|v|$ must be a power of two.
-For example:
+Notice that, also in this case, the length of the vector $|v|$ must be a power of two.
 ```
 ./Sort "[0.5, 0.12, 0.71, 0.42]"
 ```

+Be sure that the input given when using `--file` or when providing a vector is composed of values in $[0, 1]$.
+Nevertheless, the program can work on a larger interval $[0, r]$, check the scaling factor optional argument.

 ### Optional arguments: